All Episodes

 The whole story is a Democrat side.

-And you know, one of the stories in my McCain stack is how he had a barbecue for the media yesterday in Sedona.
+And, you know, one of the stories in my McCain stack is how he had a barbecue for the media yesterday in Sedona.

 He loves the media.

-Uh that's one of the stories, but we haven't been on McCain's case.
+That's one of the stories, but we haven't been on McCain's case.

-What that this isn't this is this is an outdated comment.
+This is an outdated comment.

 They're the ones out there ripping conservative talk radio.